-Results-based accountability (RBA) is a disciplined way of thinking and taking action that communities can use to improve the lives of children, youth, families, adults, and the community.
-It can also be used to improve the performance of programs, agencies, and service system.
+Results-based accountability (RBA) is a method of thinking and taking action that communities can use to improve the lives of youth, adults, and families.
+It can also improve the performance of programs, agencies, and service systems.

 - 1. Key principles of RBA include:

 - a.
 Maintain language discipline;

 - b.
 Start at the end and work backwards to means-turn the curve;

 - c.
 Identify the appropriate level of accountability:

 - i.
-Population or community:
+Population or community;

 - ii.
 Program.

-d.
+- d.
 Performance measures

 - i.
 How much do we do?

 - ii.
 How well do we do it?

 - iii.
 Is anyone better off?

-- e.
 Effective questions of performance accountability.